4 easy steps to your Switch music distributor

 If your old song was released using CD Baby, then it's probably in your best interest to take the old release and put it out on less expensive music distributors.

-Most distributors charge a LOT of money, so be wary of that.
+Most distributors charge a LOT of money, so be wary of that (unlike Boost Collective, which is 100% free).

 Stream counts are not affected, so don't worry about losing stream counts.